hamdivazim/usefulib/README.md

 <img src="https://github.com/hamdivazim/usefulib/raw/main/logo.png">
 <h1>usefulib v1.0.2</h1>
-A useful library for Python with assorted functions to make small tasks easier.
+A useful library for Python with <em>a lot</em> of assorted functions to make numerous small tasks easier.

 ## How to install
 Install with pip in your terminal, making sure Python is added to PATH: